cpsrepositorio/cps-elements/docs/componentes/icon.md

         list.appendChild(item);

         /*
         // Wrap it with a tooltip the first time the mouse lands on it.
-We do this instead of baking them into the DOM
-        // to improve this page's performance.
-See: https://github.com/cpsrepositorio/cps-elements/issues/1122 item.addEventListener('mouseover', () => wrapWithTooltip(item), { once: true });
+We do this instead of baking them into the DOM to improve this page's performance. item.addEventListener('mouseover', () => wrapWithTooltip(item), { once: true });

         // Copy on click